sdevkota007/RansomwareDetection/README.md

 rm *.zip
 ```

-Move around 90% of the downloaded malware pcap files into ./malware_pcap/train_source/ and remaining 10% to
+Move all of the malware pcap files into  directory "./malware_pcap/train_source/"
-./malware_pcap/test_source/

-Simarly, move around 90% of the downloaded normal pcap files into ./normal_pcap/train/ and remaining 10% to
+and all of the normal pcap files into directory "./normal_pcap/train/"
-./normal_pcap/test/

 Now, to parse http header from pcap files, run: